Rolandatem/CSharp_LibraryManagement/README.md

 	  execution.
 	- **Parameterized Tests**: Utilized `[InlineData]` and `[ClassData]` attributes to run tests with varying inputs, enhancing test coverage by iterating over multiple datasets seamlessly.
+- **Code Coverage Analysis with Coverlet**:
+	- Integrated `coverlet` as part of the testing process to measure code coverage.
+Both the MSBuild and collector-based approaches are used to gather detailed insights into t est effectiveness and application code coverage.
 - **In-Memory Database for Testing**:
 	- Used Entity Framwork Core's in-memory database feature to simulate database interactions, ensuring isolated and repeatable test environments without affecting a real database.

+## Continuous Integration (CI) with GitHub Actions
+This project employs a GitHub Actions workflow to ensure continuous integration, automatically building and testing the proiject with each push or pull request to the `main` branch.

+### GitHub Actions Workflow
+The current workflow is details as follows:
+- **Environment Setup**: Utilizes the latest version of Windows runners with .NET Core tools.
+- **Dependency Management**: Restores all project dependencies.
+- **Build Process**: Builds the entire solution to verify code correctness.
+- **Testing**: Executes unit tests, collecting code coverage data usnig `XPlat Code Coverage`.
+- **Artifacts Management**: Uploads code coverage reports for review.

 ## Tool and Technologies
 - **.NET 9**: The projects included were built using .NET 9, taking advantage of modern features.